 1. Open Photoshop (we’re using Photoshop CC 2017).

 2. Go to File → Import → Video Frames to Layers.

-5. So many options!
-You can limit the file size here by playing with the number of colors, or the Image Size options, but if you’re lazy and don’t mind how big your GIF is, just hit save, and you’re done.
+There are heaps of options here.
+You can limit the file size by playing with the number of colors or the Image Size options, but if you don’t mind how big your GIF is, just hit save, and you’re done.
 Easy.

 Great custom GIFs start with great custom videos

 In this post, we showed you how to make GIF files from a video.
 But we want to underscore that you need a great video to make a great GIF.

 Biteable has thousands of pieces of animated and live-action content and an extensive selection of GIF-worthy stock footage to choose from.
 Find your next short masterpiece in Biteable — and get GIFing.